cdl-geneseo/geneseo-dictionary/M/Mosh.md

 # Mosh

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-M-P

-Bibliographies and Study Guides : Mosh

 Created by  Unknown User (krk5), last modified by  Unknown User (msc5) on Nov 19, 2012

 1. n.
 A group of dancers throwing themselves into each other, often in response to rock music; &quot;Look at that mosh pit, someone is going to get hurt&quot;2. v.
 To dance in a group by violently slamming one's body against other similar minded dancers.
 Source: Dictionary of Geneseo English, Fall 2006, Goodspeed The most frequent collocation is &quot;mosh pit&quot;.As of 2012, 98% knew both word definitions and 0% believed either to be of local origin.(Craft, G-M, 2012)